 Get in there with loppers and pruners, make the necessary cuts, and make it beautiful.

 If you have a vineyard, pruners are a must.

 Deadheading and shaping roses

 Roses produce aromatic blossoms throughout summer and autumn and need a late winter pruning to thrive.
 To keep them looking at their best, deadheading roses is an enjoyable and rewarding task.

 If you get deep into pruning the thorniest of roses, please wear a pair of leather gloves to protect yourself!

 In the case that you only have one tree on your property, a pair of pruners will be a lifesaver when it comes time for winter pruning.

-If you have 10 or more fruit and nut trees to take care of, then a pair of pruners are absolutely essential.
+If you have fruit and nut trees to take care of, then a pair of pruners are absolutely essential.
 You’ll need to cut off lower branches, cut out dead wood and shape the trees over the years as they grow.